AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 You can [listen to events](../Common_Settings/Event_Listeners) as well as stop or start dispatching them by calling the {api:anychart.data.Tree#dispatchEvents}dispatchEvents(){api} method with `false` or `true` as a parameter.

-In the sample below, there is a Gantt chart with the [Live Edit](../Gantt_Chart/Live_Edit) mode enabled: you can use the mouse to update items (change the position, duration, name, etc).
+In the sample below, there is a Gantt chart with the [Live Edit](../Gantt_Chart/Live_Edit) mode enabled: you can use the mouse to update items (change the position, duration, name, etc) and move rows.
 Also, there is a button for [adding items](#adding).
-Event listeners are used to update the chart title whenever an item is updated, moved (?), or added:
+Event listeners are used to update the chart title whenever an item is updated, moved, or added:

 {sample :height 420}WD\_Tree\_Data\_16{sample}